TanuMalik/CSC595/Lecture 1.md

 <p>Hierarchy introduces abstraction.
 As a user you don’t have understand machine code but just the higher level language.</p>
 <p>We would like to understand the concept of Abstraction</p>
 <h2 id="abstraction">Abstraction</h2>
-<p>Aabstraction means hide the details of the layer below and only expose a logical view</p>
+<p>Abstraction means hide the details of the layer below and only expose a logical view</p>
 <p><s>A crucial job of these interfaces is to provide “abstraction” i.e. hide the details of the layer below and only expose a logical view—a view that is required by layer above to interact with layer below.
 So in the case of ISA, the machine code of the specific processor is underlying layer, but ISA abstracts the machine code and says that well all processors perform data handling and memory operations, arithmetic and logic operations, control flow operations, and load/store of CPU registers.
 So an OS only needs to be aware of these operations but not the implementation/machine code of the operations below it.</s></p>
 <p><s>Coming back to the computer system, as we can see there are 3 important interfaces in the system: the ISA, the Application Binary Interface (which “abstracts” OS details from the application, and the Application Programming Interface (which “abstracts” application details from another application).
 But we will come to these interfaces and the abstraction they provide a bit later.</s></p>
 <p><em>Q: Have you as a programmer ever used the concept of abstraction for any other part of the computer system?</em></p>